 Complete & Replace an Incomplete Grade

 Students must submit completed coursework in advance of the deadline to give their instructors time to grade.
+If your instructor has not provided you with a submisison deadline, you must submit your work to your instructor at least 30 days prior to the instructor's grade replacement deadline.
 Instructors must submit the final grade by the deadline (above).
 Review the Office of the Registrar's information about Incomplete grades.

 Incomplete grades are opportunities to complete missing work for a course, not to re-do assignments that were already completed.
 Because of this, it’s important to assess whether you feel you can finish a course with a grade you want before deciding on an Incomplete grade.